KnpLabs/DoctrineBehaviors/README.md

 ## PHPStan

-A PHPStan is available and provides the following features:
+A PHPStan extension is available and provides the following features:
   - Provides correct return type for `TranslatableInterface::getTranslations()` and `TranslatableInterface::getNewTranslations()`
   - Provides correct return type for `TranslatableInterface::translate()`
   - Provides correct return type for `TranslationInterface::getTranslatable()`